dibkb/dibkb_scraper/README.md

 ## Disclaimer

 This package is provided for educational and research purposes only.
 Users must comply with Amazon's terms of service and applicable laws when scraping websites.
 Use the package responsibly.

----

-Your Lordship 👑, this documentation should help you get started with and fully utilize the AmazonScraper package.
-Should you have any further questions or need additional assistance, please consult the repository or reach out to the maintainers.